Co-Dalneva, tablets 5 mg+2, 5 mg+8 mg 90 pcs

 Metformin

-Functional renal failure, which can occur with diuretics, especially loop diuretics, increases the risk of lactoacidosis with concomitant use of metformin.
-Metformin should not be used if plasma CK exceeds 15 mg/L (135 μmol/L) in men and 12 mg/L (110 μmol/L) in women.
+Functional renal failure, which can occur while taking diuretics, especially loop diuretics, with simultaneous use of metformin increases the risk of developing lactic acidosis.
+Metformin should not be used if plasma creatinine clearance exceeds 15 mg/l (135 µmol/l) in men and 12 mg/l (110 µmol/l) in women.

-Dehydration from diuretics increases the risk of acute renal failure, especially when administering high doses of iodine-containing contrast agents.
-Hypovolemia should be compensated before the use of iodine-containing contrast agents.
+Dehydration while taking diuretics increases the risk of developing acute renal failure, especially when high doses of iodinated contrast agents are administered.
+Before using iodinated contrast agents, it is necessary to compensate for hypovolemia.

 Calcium salts